 A medical examination, a valid passport, two passport photos and evidence of the relationship with the US sponsor and visa applicant will be required with the above forms.

-The visa applicant will need to attend an interview at the nearest US embassy or consulate.
-If this interview is successful, the applicant will be granted a K-1 visa and may travel to the US to marry.
+The visa applicant will be required to attend an interview at the nearest U.S. Embassy or Consulate.
+If this interview is successful, the applicant will be granted a K-1 visa and will be allowed to travel to the United States to get married.

 After you have completed the steps on the Immigrant Visa Process on usvisas.state.gov, including paying the necessary fees and submitting the required immigrant visa application form (DS-260), Affidavit of Support, and supporting documents to the National Visa Center (NVC), they will review your file for completeness.
 Once your case becomes qualified for an interview, NVC will work with us to schedule an interview appointment for you.